Remes-Abogados/REMES-AI-and-Law-research-i2022-2026/README.md

 The order of the information is as follows:

-1. ZIP Files from Technology Development records, from the five federal uni-versities in Mexico and the 32 State Universities (Part I and Part II).
+1. ZIP Files from Technology Development records, from the five federal universities in Mexico and the 32 State Universities (Part I and Part II).
 2. Excel files of summary of patents, copyrights, and labor relations schemes.
 3. A PDF file from a consolidated information of the 5 Big Federal Universities in Mexico (2022) [The Big 5].
 4. Public information from Mexico's Senate and Mexico's Congress to regulate AI (2024).